CARTAvis/carta-archived/README.md

 The default loading path is `~/CARTA/Images` and you can put there or other places (you need to switch the folder in the file browser of CARTA).

-You can also chooose fits file in this git project folder, `carta/carta/scriptedClient/tests/data` when using file browser of CARTA.
+You can also chooose fits file in this git project folder, `carta/carta/scriptedClient/tests/data` when using file browser of CARTA. or download some fits from https://drive.google.com/open?id=0B22Opq0T64ObTGJhNTBGeU04elU first.

 ## Run by command line